 5 – 6 whole bell peppers

 Additional cheese for garnish

 Cut the tops off the peppers and remove the seeds and the white pith inside the peppers.
 If any of the peppers won’t sit flat, you can trim just a bit off the bottom to level them.
 Be sure NOT to cut a hole in the bottom of the pepper!
-Chop up any of the coloured parts of the pepper you cut off, throwing the seeds, white pith and stem away.
+Chop up any of the coloured parts of the pepper you cut off and add to your mix, throwing the seeds, white pith and stem away.

 Preheat oven to 375 degrees F.

 In a large skillet, saute the onions, garlic, celery, mushrooms and pepper ends in the bacon drippings until they are fragrant and translucent, this takes about 5 minutes.
 Remove them from heat, dump them into a large mixing bowl and set it aside.

 In the same skillet, crumble and fry the sausage until thoroughly cooked.
 Remove it from the heat and add it to the veggies in the mixing bowl.
 Next add the basil, chilli pepper flakes, pepper and salt into the bowl.
 Mix well, then add the cheeses and cauliflower rice, and mix again.